 - You influence the way you organise your entitled parental leave.

 - If you are included in our collective agreement with BAO or Svensk Handel, you receive additional pay, beyond the statutory parental pay, from Försäkringskassan (Swedish Social Insurance Agency).

 - Your employer is obliged to keep you updated with bigger changes that take place during your absence.

 The Swedish pension system consists of three different pillars:

 1) National Public Pension: Payed by the state and is an income related pension.

-As a general rule, the vacation is your chance to rest and thus, you have the right to cancel your vacation during certain circumstances, for example due to illness.
+As a general rule, holiday leave is your chance to rest, thus you have the right to cancel this under certain circumstances, for example due to illness.